• Skip to primary navigation

 Continental Divide Trail Gear List

-NOTE: This is my gear list when I began the CDT.
+Note: This is my gear list when I began the CDT.
 The final and updated gear list (likely much more useful) can be found here.

 It’s finally complete, my Continental Divide Trail gear list.

-I didn’t think I would ever be prepping for another thru-hike (and especially not for the CDT), but now the time has come for me to set off on yet another trans-USA footpath connecting the Mexico to the Canada.
+I didn’t think I would ever be prepping for another thru-hike (and especially not for the CDT), but now the time has come for me to set off on yet another trans-USA footpath connecting Mexico to Canada.

 I’ve completely revamped my gear for this hike and am using almost entirely new equipment compared to my most recent gear list.
 This is to 1) give me (and you) a better understanding of what’s available and what works in what conditions and 2) simply try some new things (like the CDT).